edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

 ![Image of the connection error dots in the Serial Monitor](https://github.com/edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/blob/main/images/17_Connection_Error_dots.png)

-The dots that are appearing on your Serial Monitor means that your hardware, in this case the NodeMCU 1.0, can't properly connect to a WiFi network.
+The dots that are appearing every 1/2 a second on your Serial Monitor means that your hardware, in this case the NodeMCU 1.0, can't properly connect to a WiFi network.
 That's why it is highly recommended to use an own mobile hotspot, PREVENT using a 5GHz WiFi or hotspot!
 (According to [this source](https://arduino.stackexchange.com/questions/49370/esp8266-not-connecting-to-wifi) on Arduino Stack Exchange.)

 ## Solution to Error 1: Connection Error